Violence isn't the answer, it is the question. The answer is Yes.

 We run very few of these even though these categories usually hold powerhouses of cards.

-Very straightforward in their applications for us, these enchantments help us maintain a board presence to apply pressure.
+Very straightforward for us, this enchantment helps us maintain a board presence to apply pressure.

-Court of Ardenvalefoil simply acts as recursion, it did replace Sun Titan as it isn't as costly to cast/play and can just be left to it's own devices.
-It is big to note twenty four (24) of our permanents (not counting lands) are viable targets.
+Court of Ardenvalefoil simply acts as recursion, it did replace Sun Titan as it isn't as costly to cast/play and can just be left to its own devices.
+It is big to note twenty-seven (27) of our permanents (not counting lands) are viable targets.
+With lands it becomes sixty (60).
+That is all but two (2) of our other permanents.

 I like playing at instant speed, but the one sorcery we do run is too good not to.

 If our commander is actually Sunforgerfoil then Crucible of Worldsfoil is the partner commander.
-Thirty five cards in our deck are castable with Sunforgerfoil and each one of them holds a different purpose.
+Thirty-six (36) cards in our deck are castable with Sunforgerfoil and each one of them holds a different purpose.
 Crucible of Worldsfoil sees strong synergies with our fetch lands and our lands with abilities that sacrificing them is part of the cost.

 With our wide variety of instants we find we have an answer for a lot of situations.
 A big thing of note is spells with additional costs can have those costs paid for when we use Sunforgerfoil for additional effects.

-The most important thing to keep in mind when searching for a spell to cast is how versatile is that spell is or if it shares a purpose with another spell.
-For example Boros Charmfoil makes for a great protection spell against a boardwipe but if that boardwipe is Blasphemous Act you will probably want to cast Comeuppance instead as it will keep your board safe and punish your opponent.
-Maybe it is even better for your board to die and come back so you case Cosmic Intervention or Faith's Rewardfoil to still take the boardwipe but come back with some enter the battlefield effects.
+The most important thing to keep in mind when searching for a spell to cast is how versatile that spell is or if it shares a purpose with another spell.
+For example Boros Charmfoil makes for a great protection spell against a board wipe but if that boardwipe is Blasphemous Act you will probably want to cast Comeuppance instead as it will keep your board safe and punish your opponent.
+Maybe it is even better for your board to die and come back so you case Cosmic Intervention or Faith's Rewardfoil to still take the board wipe but come back with some enter the battlefield effects.

 The same logic as above can apply to removal spells as while they both are able to eliminate creatures, depending on the style of deck your opponents are running, Bedevilfoil and Mortifyfoil can have two different impacts throughout the game.

-In combat some of these spells can shin in the form of making favorable trades, but we can get interesting with some of these spells with our timing.
-Master Warcraftfoil can be used to turn your opponents combat into yours essentially to eliminate a troublesome boardstate or even troublesome opponent.
-Settle the Wreckagefoil works as long as the creatures are deemed as attackers to act as protection same.
-Take the Bait is important to keep an eye on as it can be used on an opponent to make them do your dirty work or even use it during your own combat for an additional combat step to clean house.
+In combat some of these spells can shine in the form of making favorable trades, but we can get interesting with some of these spells with our timing.
+Master Warcraftfoil can be used to turn your opponent's combat into yours essentially to eliminate a troublesome boardstate or even troublesome opponent.
+Settle the Wreckagefoil works as long as the creatures are deemed as attackers to act as protection.
+Take the Bait is important to keep an eye on as it can be used on an opponent to make them do your dirty work.

 The mentality to have is which instant gets me closer to that win.